rolivegab/flipper-test/README.md

 ### How to use
 <br />

-Copy .env.model to .env, and add fill USERNAME and PASSWORD with your legendas.tv credencials.
+Copy .env.model to .env, and fill USERNAME and PASSWORD with your legendas.tv credentials.

 Run containers with
 ```